thiyangt/statisticalConsultancyUSJ/content/about/_index.md

 - Consultations are conducted by appointment only.

+- The service is provided subject to the availability of consultants.
+The SCS-SJP reserves the right to terminate or refuse service.

 - The consultant team does not act as the supervisor of any student.

 - **Students are required to obtain approval from their supervisors before requesting consultancy services.**